Presenting The Tiki Lounge Talk 10 Best Old Halloween Horror Movies of All Time List!

 Ok, that’s a bold statement and of course, a matter of this cat’s opinion.
+And this doesn’t include traditional monster flicks like Drac and Frank.
 But if you want some truly spooky, scary, screw-with-your-head for weeks horror movies, here are 10 of the best from the pre-Slasher flick era.

 Let’s start off by not including some of the obvious: The original Dracula, Frankenstein, The Werewolf, The Blob, and Invasion of the Body Snatchers.
 These (and many others like them) are in a class by themselves, and would fill up the top 10 list easily.
 This list is for some of the not-so-obvious selections that are sure to please.